OutSystems/docs-validation/templates/overview.md

 {You can modify the title depending on the feature you document.
 Some examples are **Implementing <feature name>}

 {In this section, provide the following:
-* A high-level diagram to help readers gain overall understanding of the functioning of the feature.
+* A high-level diagram to help readers gain overall understanding of how the feature works.
 * The different components of the feature and how each component is related to one another.
 * A high-level end-to-end workflow.
 Optionally, you can provide a link to the procedure.
 }